 Unprecedented measurement sensitivity for proof of life in space

-ORIGIN is one such new instrument that outperforms previous space instruments many terms over in terms of its measurement sensitivity.
+ORIGIN is one of the new instruments that surpass previous space instruments in terms of measurement sensitivity by many orders of magnitude.
 Various international space agencies have expressed great interest in the instrument for future missions.
 Andreas Riedo says: “NASA has invited us to participate and test our instrument in the Arctic.
 The Arctic is the optimal test environment in the context of the EUROPA LANDER mission, which should start in 2025, which will allow us to demonstrate the performance of ORIGIN.”

 Amino acids are key components of life as we know it on Earth.
 Contemporaneous proof of certain amino acids on extraterrestrial surfaces, such as those of Europa, allow conclusions to be drawn about possible life.
 The measurement principle developed by the Bern-based researchers is simple.
 Niels Ligterink explains: “Laser pulses are directed at the surface to be examined.
 In the process, small amounts of material are detached, the chemical composition of which is analyzed by ORIGIN in a second step”.
 Andreas Riedo adds: “The compelling aspect of our technology is that no complicated sample preparation techniques, which could potentially affect the result, are required.
 This was one of the biggest problems on Mars until now,” says Riedo.
 The amino acids which have been analyzed with ORIGIN to date have a specific chemical fingerprint which allows them to be directly identified.
 Niels Ligterink: “To be honest, we didn’t expect that our first measurements would already be able to identify amino acids.”